-Knotweed threatens biodiversity and disrupts food chains by reducing available habitat, increasing soil erosion potential, and shading out other plant species.
+Knotweeds threaten biodiversity and disrupt food chains by reducing available habitat, increasing soil erosion potential, and shading out other plant species.

-- Although minor insect grazing has been observed on invasive knotweed, no wildlife species are known to feed on it so its presence devastates habitat for our native wildlife.
+- Although minor insect grazing has been observed on invasive knotweeds, no wildlife species are known to feed on them so their presence devastates habitat for our native wildlife.

-- Dense monocultures of knotweed displace native plant communities, including those containing rare and endangered species.
+- Dense monocultures of knotweeds displace native plant communities, including those containing rare and endangered species.

-- Knotweed appears to exude allelopathic substances (biochemicals) that negatively the effect growth and development of surrounding native vegetation.
+- Knotweeds appear to exude allelopathic substances (biochemicals) that negatively impact the growth and development of surrounding native vegetation.

 - May cause flooding by clogging river and stream channels with its large stalks, thus changing natural erosion and deposition patterns.